carloseachaves/aws-polly/README.md

 =============================================
 This project is based on https://github.com/awslabs/aws-sdk-android-samples/tree/master/PollyDemo

-This sample demonstrates how to use [Amazon Polly Console](https://aws.amazon.com/pt/polly/) client library on Android.
+This sample demonstrates how to use [Amazon Polly](https://aws.amazon.com/pt/polly/) client library on Android.
 This application uses AWS Cognito for authentication with Amazon Polly.

 ## Using the Sample